sins621/obsidian_notes/Programming/CSharp/Lesson 1 ASP.NET Part 1.md

 - DefineConstants: Defines conditional compilation symbols for the project.
 - Optimize: Enables or disables optimization for release builds.
 - Nullable: Enforces nullable reference types and warnings.
+- ImplicitUsings: Automatically includes commonly used namespaces.
+- RootNamespace: Defines the default namespace for the project.

 ```xml
 <PropertyGroup>